Skip to content

 Automatic Schema Import

-If you provide a spec_url in the server options, you can automatically import table definitions:
+If you provide a spec_url or spec_json in the server options, you can automatically import table definitions:

 1